 Final thoughts.

-Like Jordan, I’m looking for a balance or restriction and not a diet but a healthy way of thinking, living and eating.
+Like Jordan, I’m looking for a balanced eating and exercising method.
+Not a restrictive diet but a healthy way of thinking, living and eating.

 See you next time,